4rlenrey/Notes/Cybersecurity.md

 ### Symmetric encryption

+In this type of encryption you only have one key.
+It's used both for encryption and decryption

-Symmetric encryption basically looks like this.
+It basically looks like this.

 1. Plaintext goes through a encryption algorithm that uses a secret key to encrypt it resulting in creation of ciphertext.
 2. You can pass this ciphertext to your friend who has a copy of this secret key and knows what type of algorithm you used.
-3. He decrypts it by using this key and decryption algorithm.
+3. He decrypts it by using this key and decryption algorithm (Typically reversed encryption algorithm).

 ![Diagram](Assets/Crypto1.png)